-It is one of the largest inland delta systems in the world, an area of 16 000 sq. km (6 000 sq. miles) filled with water channels, lagoons and islands.
-Each year, floodwaters flow from their catchment areas in the moist central African highlands of Angola over 1 000 km (620 miles) away into the Delta to create the miracle that is the Okavango as it continues to feed the river system well into the dry season.
+The Okavango Delta is one of the largest inland delta systems in the world, an area of 16 000km2 (6 000m2) filled with water channels, lagoons and islands.
+Each year, floodwaters flow into the Delta from their catchment areas in the moist Central African highlands of Angola over 1 000km (620miles) away to create the miracle that is the Okavango.
+The floodwaters continue to feed the river system well into the dry season.

 Here, Moremi National Park and the Khwai Concession form part of the many conservation areas that make up the Okavango Delta.
 Both are easily accessible from Maun via a short scenic flight, (optional extra) over the shimmering Delta waterways or by road in one of our game vehicles.

 In the north-east of the country, the Chobe, Savuti and Linyanti Reserves are renowned for their predators and large concentrations of game, particularly along the Chobe River in the dry season.
 Most guests fly in, directly, or start or end their safaris in Victoria Falls in Zimbabwe (an hour’s drive from the Botswana border near Kasane).
 The combination of these three northern reserves offer a wonderfully diverse safari experience.

 South of the Okavango Delta and dominating central Botswana, the five million-hectare (12 million-acre) Central Kalahari Game Reserve is one of the biggest protected areas in Africa, its diverse wildlife and wonderful scenery offering a striking contrast to the rest of the country.
 The Kalahari is the largest unbroken stretch of sand in the world and at its core is the Central Kalahari Game Reserve, a vast flat expanse of scrub-covered fossil dunes interspersed with ancient river valleys.
 This area is home to a fascinating spectrum of very different plants and animals that have successfully adapted to living in such a harsh environment.